xyzcenter/BaselightUserGuide/quick-start.md

 Now follow these steps to create a new job:

-1. 1  Click on the actions button at the top of the ‘Job’ column \(the second column\) in the
+1. Click on the actions button at the top of the ‘Job’ column \(the second column\) in the Job Manager.

-   Job Manager.

-2. 2  Select ‘New Job’.
+2. Select ‘New Job’.
-3. 3  Enter a name for the job and press Enter.
-Note that in Baselight, a ‘job’ contains all the grading work you do on a single projectthe newly created job will appear in the Job column with its name highlighted, indicating that it is currently selected.
+3. Enter a name for the job and press Enter.
+Note that in Baselight, a ‘job’ contains all the grading work you do on a single project -> the newly created job will appear in the Job column with its name highlighted, indicating that it is currently selected.
-4. 4  Now click on the actions button at the top of the ‘Scenes’ column \(the next column along\) and select ‘New Scene’.
+4. Now click on the actions button at the top of the ‘Scenes’ column \(the next column along\) and select ‘New Scene’.
 Enter a name for the scene.
 In Baselight, a scene is equivalent to a single timeline – it does not imply a scene in a script for example.
-5. 5  Click the Scene Template button and select FilmLight Template from the drop-down list.
+5. Click the Scene Template button and select FilmLight Template from the drop-down list.

+₩₩₩₩₩
    Scene Templates provide a way to create a new scene with various parameters and settings already configured.
 You don’t have to start a new scene using a template but it is a good idea as it leads to consistency between scenes and can save a lot of time setting individual parameters.

+₩₩₩₩₩

-6. 6  Click on the Working Format button and choose HD 1920x1080.
+6. Click on the Working Format button and choose HD 1920x1080.
-7. 8.

-   1. 7  Set the Working Frame Rate to match the frame rate of your primary deliverables – this would normally also match the frame rate of your source material.
+7. Set the Working Frame Rate to match the frame rate of your primary deliverables – this would normally also match the frame rate of your source material.
-   2. 8  Save the settings for the new scene and close the window by clicking on the Ok button.
+8. Save the settings for the new scene and close the window by clicking on the Ok button.

+₩₩₩₩₩₩
       At this point a pop-up box may appear asking you to choose a format for the ‘Per-Job’ gallery for your new job.
 Galleries are used to save and recall grades – see the Galleries & Cuts View chapter for details.
 Simply click on the Ok button to close the box and continue.
+₩₩₩₩

-    A new scene will now have been added to the job you created – details of the scene are displayed in the Scene Information section at the bottom of the Job Manager.
+    -> A new scene will now have been added to the job you created – details of the scene are displayed in the Scene Information section at the bottom of the Job Manager.
 Note that both the job and scene are automatically stored in the database when they are created.

-   9 You can now close the Job Manager window by clicking on its ‘X’ button at the top right- hand corner, or by pressing CTRL+J on the keyboard.
+   9. You can now close the Job Manager window by clicking on its ‘X’ button at the top right- hand corner, or by pressing CTRL+J on the keyboard.

-9. 10.
-11.